hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Practical_Considerations.md

 $ submit-jet.sh jetjob.jar
 ```

-## Common Pitfalls with Serialization
+## Watch out for Capturing Lambdas

 A typical Jet pipeline involves lambda expressions.
 Since the whole
 pipeline definition must be serialized to be sent to the cluster, the